Barry Schreier, PhD

-Director of Higher Education Programming, Scanlan Center for School Mental Health
+Director of Higher Education Program, Scanlan Center for School Mental Health

 Clinical Professor of Counseling Psychology, University of Iowa College of Education